History of artificial intelligence: Logic at Stanford, CMU, and Edinburgh

-Frames and scripts: the "scuffles"
+MIT's "anti-logic" approach

 Among the critics of McCarthy's approach were his colleagues across the country at MIT.
 Marvin Minsky, Seymour Papert and Roger Schank were trying to solve problems like "story understanding" and "object recognition" that required a machine to think like a person.
-In order to use ordinary concepts like "chair" or "restaurant" they had to make all the same illogical assumptions that people normally made.
+To use ordinary concepts like "chair" or "restaurant" they had to make all the same illogical assumptions that people normally made.
 Unfortunately, imprecise concepts like these are hard to represent in logic.
-Gerald Sussman observed that "using precise language to describe essentially imprecise concepts doesn't make them any more precise."
-Schank described their "anti-logic" approaches as "scruffy", as opposed to the "neat" paradigms used by McCarthy, Kowalski, Feigenbaum, Newell and Simon.
+MIT chose instead to focus on writing programs that solved a given task without using high-level abstract definitions or general theories of cognition, and measured performance by iterative testing, rather than arguments from first principles.
+Schank described their "anti-logic" approaches as scruffy, as opposed to the neat paradigm used by McCarthy, Kowalski, Feigenbaum, Newell and Simon.

-In 1975, in a seminal paper, Minsky noted that many of his fellow "scruffy" researchers were using the same kind of tool: a framework that captures all our common sense assumptions about something.
-For example, if we use the concept of a bird, there is a constellation of facts that immediately come to mind: we might assume that it flies, eats worms and so on.
-We know these facts are not always true and that deductions using these facts will not be "logical", but these structured sets of assumptions are part of the context of everything we say and think.
-He called these structures "frames".
+In 1975, in a seminal paper, Minsky noted that many of his fellow researchers were using the same kind of tool: a framework that captures all our common sense assumptions about something.
+For example, if we use the concept of a bird, there is a constellation of facts that immediately come to mind: we might assume that it flies, eats worms and so on (none of which are true for all birds).
+Minsky associated these assumptions with the general category and they could be inherited by the frames for subcategories and individuals, or over-ridden as necessary.
+He called these structures frames.
 Schank used a version of frames he called "scripts" to successfully answer questions about short stories in English.
+Frames would eventually be widely used in software engineering under the name object-oriented programming.

+The logicians rose to the challenge.
+Pat Hayes claimed that "most of 'frames' is just a new syntax for parts of first-order logic."
+But he noted that "there are one or two apparently minor details which give a lot of trouble, however, especially defaults".

+Ray Reiter admitted that "conventional logics, such as first-order logic, lack the expressive power to adequately represent the knowledge required for reasoning by default".
+He proposed augmenting first-order logic with a closed world assumption that a conclusion holds (by default) if its contrary cannot be shown.
+He showed how such an assumption corresponds to the common-sense assumption made in reasoning with frames.
+He also showed that it has its "procedural equivalent" as negation as failure in Prolog.
+The closed world assumption, as formulated by Reiter, "is not a first-order notion.
+(It is a meta notion.)"
+However, Keith Clark showed that negation as finite failure can be understood as reasoning implicitly with definitions in first-order logic including a unique name assumption that different terms denote different individuals.

+During the late 1970s and throughout the 1980s, a variety of logics and extensions of first-order logic were developed both for negation as failure in logic programming and for default reasoning more generally.
+Collectively, these logics have become known as non-monotonic logics.